prashant-kikani/prashant-kikani.github.io/_posts/2026-2-8-impossible-human.markdown

 *   We were **given a throne by a killer asteroid** (Dino extinction).
 *   We are **carrying broken genes** from our time in the trees (Vitamin C).

-It is arguably *more* miraculous than if we were designed perfectly, because the odds of all these accidents lining up in a row are astronomically low.
+It is arguably *more* miraculous than if we were <a href="https://prashantkikani.com/blog/god" target="_blank">designed perfectly</a>, because the odds of all these accidents lining up in a row are astronomically low.
 We are the 1-in-a-trillion shot that paid off.